 The Pennsylvania Turnpike is a major toll highway crossing Pennsylvania from Ohio to New Jersey.
 From the Ohio border to King of Prussia in the suburbs of Philadelphia, it is designated I-76.
 At exit 326 in King of Prussia, I-76 leaves the turnpike and cuts southeast to Philadelphia as the Schuylkill Expressway.
-The portion of the turnpike east of this interchange is designated I-276.
-Currently, I-276 ends at the border with New Jersey, where it becomes an extension of the New Jersey Turnpike that has an unsigned designation of I-95.
-Construction work is in progress to build an interchange between I-276 and the Delaware Expressway (I-95) in Pennsylvania, two highways that now cross with no interchange.
-Once this work is completed, the portion of I-276 east of this interchange will be redesignated I-95, making I-95 one continous route through Delaware, Pennsylvania, and New Jersey.
+The portion of the turnpike east of this interchange is designated I-276 until Bristol.
+There, a flyover roadway from the Delaware Expressway (I-95) merges with the turnpike.
+I-276 ends, and the turnpike becomes I-95 for the remainder of its length to the bridge to New Jersey.

 Copyright © 2003-2020 by David Golub.
 All rights reserved.
 The author would like to thank William Roll for contributing photographs and LC for contributing documents to this web site.
 You may not reproduce any text or photographs on this web site without express permission from the author.
 Hotlinking of images from this site is strictly prohibited.
 Route symbols based on graphics from Central PA/MD Roads and Wikipedia.
 Map icons by MapGlyphs.com.